Learning Communities at CSU

 Align Scientific Learning Community: The mission of the Align Learning Community is to cultivate an inclusive community of scientists committed to improving the health of animals, people, and the planet.
 We fulfill this mission through exploration of identity, values, and leadership.
 This community is for incoming undergraduate students in the College of Veterinary Medicine and Biomedical Sciences, which includes students majoring in Biomedical Sciences or Neuroscience.
 As a Residential Learning Community, students will have the opportunity to live together on-campus in Laurel Village-Alpine Hall.

 Amplify Learning Community (College of Natural Sciences): In Amplify we hope to create a space where transformation is possible by showing how our differences are powerful and amplified when connected in a community.
-We believe that science is shaped by the people who do it, highlighting the importance of having diverse perspectives in science and at CSU.
 Students in Amplify live together in Laurel Village - Pinon Hall, one of CSU’s newest residential buildings - specifically designed for science students.
 Pinon offers classrooms, faculty and advising offices, whiteboard walls, and ample study and hang-out spaces.
 Students in Amplify participate in ongoing experiences connecting into different parts of campus, and have the option to participate in events, excursions, and study groups all aiming at connecting science to their lives and the world.
-Within Amplify, there are some smaller cluster experiences, including Amplify Psychology, Amplify Pride, as well as a floor for people who identify as women.

-Engineering Residential Learning Community: The Engineering Residential Learning Community (ERLC) in Academic Village offers Engineering students an academically supportive and fun environment.
-Residents can take advantage of in-house design studios, collaborative work rooms, an electronic classroom, as well as Engineering-specific tutoring and academic advising.
-In addition, students who choose to live in the ERLC also have the opportunity to engage with a live-in faculty-in-residence, Graduate Academic Coaches (GACs), and Walter Scott, Jr. College of Engineering Peer Mentors on a daily basis to help them with their transition to CSU and their major.
-Currently, this community is limited to Engineering majors and a small population of Exploratory Studies: Engineering Interest majors only.
+Engineering Thematic Community: The Engineering Thematic Community in Academic Village and Edwards Hall offers Engineering students an academically supportive and welcoming environment.
+Residents can take advantage of design studios, collaborative work rooms, an electronic classroom, as well as Engineering-specific tutoring and academic advising.
+In addition, students who choose to live in the Engineering Thematic Community also have the opportunity to engage with a live-in staff-in-residence and live-in undergraduate/graduate mentors.
+Currently, this community is limited to Engineering majors and Exploratory Studies: Engineering Interest majors only.

 Health and Exercise Science Residential Learning Community: In the Health & Exercise Science (HES) Residential Learning Community, students live with other students who are taking the same courses, have similar career goals, and who are often vested in living active and healthy lifestyles.
 Living in the HES community will allow for residents to connect with each other academically and socially through engaging University Housing programming.
 The HES community is conveniently located in Corbett Hall, across the street from Moby B Complex where students have access to a computer lab, where major courses are offered, and where the Department of Health & Exercise Science is located.
 In the fall, students in the community will take HES 145 together as a cluster.
 In the spring students will take HES 202 and/or HES 207 as a cluster.
 The HES Community is open to first-year students who are declared as HES majors at CSU.